Physicslibrary/ARKit-Stereoscope-CDEM/README.md

 # Credits

-thor.obj and thor.png are created from geotiff files generated from:
+thor.obj and thor.png were created from GeoTIFF files generated from:

 https://maps.canada.ca/czs/index-en.html